EtienneMueller/razer-blade-data-science/README.md

 Next, open the grub settings with ```sudo nano /etc/default/grub``` and adjust it for either dual boot or single boot.

 #### For Dual Boot

+If you want to select the operating system with the UEFI boot manager by pressing F12 at startup, you can use the same settings as for the single boot setup.
+If you want to use grub I suggest following settings:

 ```markdown
 GRUB_DEFAULT=saved  # boot the saved OS